rsksmart/devportal-1.0/tutorials/resolve-nifty-issue.md

 ## Add RSK as custom node

-To continue to us the derivation paths that were used previously by Nifty Wallet, perform the following steps to add RSK as a custom node.
+To continue to use the derivation paths that were used previously by Nifty Wallet, perform the following steps to add RSK as a custom node.

 - Open Nifty Wallet